Scuba diving with loggerhead turtles in Isla Mujeres

-Of the seven species of sea turtles, four of them live and make their nests off the Eastern coast of Mexico.
+Of the seven species of sea turtles, four live and make their nests off the Eastern coast of Mexico.
 These include Hawksbill turtles, Green turtles (Tortuga Blanca), Loggerhead turtles (Caguamas), and occasionally the grand leatherbacks.

 May to July: mating